jeffsanicola/vault-policy-guide/README.md

 >
 > **Note:** See [KV Policies](#kv-policies) section below for guidance around KVv1 and KVv2 policies.

-More advanced policies, such as [Fine-Grained Control Policies](https://www.vaultproject.io/docs/concepts/policies#fine-grained-control), can control which attributes can be written to as well as some limited content enforcement.
-Fine-Grained policies may only be applied to key/value pair type attributes.
-Anything that accepts a "map" of data, such as KVv2 ironically enough, cannot be controlled using this method.
-Rather [Sentinel policies](https://www.vaultproject.io/docs/enterprise/sentinel), a Vault Enterprise feature, must be used to control content directly within Vault, or content enforcement can be built into your workflow, if feasible.

-## Policy Pathing

-### Folders vs. Endpoints

-API endpoints that end with a `/` are considered a folder and only require the `read` or `list` capabilities.
-Other endpoints will usually accept `create`, `read`, `update`, and `delete`.
-Some endpoints may require `sudo` for related commands to succeed, like the `sys/audit/*` endpoints.
-However, some endpoints only support a subset of these functions.
-Consult the [API guide](https://www.vaultproject.io/api-docs/index) for specific capabilities applicable to the path in question.

 When referencing the [API guide](https://www.vaultproject.io/api-docs/index) you'll come across different REST methods: `GET`, `PATCH`, `POST`, `PUT`, `DELETE`, and `LIST`.
 Their capability equivalents are as follows:

 | REST Method | Capability     |